The world is your playground

 Accounting provides a good general undergraduate business degree that many employers find desirable.
 Our graduates can be found in a wide variety of roles – in many places across the globe.

-Many graduates seek professional accreditation and work for Chartered Accountant firms.
+Many graduates seek professional accreditation and work for Chartered Accounting (CA) firms, or for Certified Practising Accounting (CPA) firms.

 Entry level roles include: